GeorgeNikitakis/AIDI2004_LAB4/README.md

 Fish Classification using Random Forest
 ## Description
 This ML model uses a Random Forest Classifier to predict the type of Fish based on inputs: Weight, Length1(vertical), Length2(diagonal), Length3(cross), Height, and Width.
 The Fish Market dataset from Kaggle was used to train and test the model.
 (All measurements are recorded in cm).
+The possible fish types are: Bream, Roach, Whitefish, Parkki, Perch, Pike, and Smelt
 ## How to install
 To install make sure that all the packages listed in the "requirements.txt" file have been installed and are of the specified versions or higher.
 ## How to use